Colorado State University

-The Colorado State Rams compete in the NCAA Division I Mountain West conference.
+The Colorado State Rams compete in the NCAA Division I Mountain West Conference.
 Swimmer and six-time Olympic gold medalist Amy Van Dyken is one of CSU's most notable athletes.
-The school renamed West Drive, which stretches along the west side of the Administration Building at the south end of CSU's Oval, Amy Van Dyken Way.
+Other CSU alumni are Nobel Prize winners, Pulitzer Prize winners, astronauts, CEOs, Marshall Scholars and two former governors of Colorado.
+CSU faculty includes Fulbright Program American Scholars, members of National Academy of Sciences, National Academy of Engineering, American Academy of Arts and Sciences, and the Guggenheim fellowship.

 History

 Early years

-It was founded first as the Colorado Agricultural College.
+CSU was known at its founding as the Colorado Agricultural College.
 Arising from the Morrill Act of 1862, the act to create the university was signed by the Colorado Territory governor Edward M. McCook in 1870.
 While a board of 12 trustees was formed to "purchase and manage property, erect buildings, establish basic rules for governing the institutions and employ buildings," the near complete lack of funding by the territorial legislature for this mission severely hampered progress.

 The first 30 acre parcel of land for the campus was deeded in 1871 by Robert Dazell.
 In 1872, the Larimer County Land Improvement Company contributed a second 80 acre parcel.
 The first $1000 to erect buildings was finally allocated by the territorial legislature in 1874.
 The funds were not, however, and trustees were required to find a matching amount, which they eventually obtained from local citizens and businesses.

 Among the institutions which donated matching funds was the local Grange, which was heavily involved in the early establishment of the university.
-As part of this effort, in the spring of 1874 Grange No. 6 held a picnic and planting event at the corner of College Avenue and West Laurel Street, and later plowed and seeded 20 acres (80,000 m2) of wheat on a nearby field.
+As part of this effort, in the spring of 1874, Grange No. 6 held a picnic and planting event at the corner of College Avenue and West Laurel Street, and later plowed and seeded 20 acres (80,000 m2) of wheat on a nearby field.
 Within several months, the university's first building, a 16 ft-by-24-foot red brick building nicknamed the "Claim Shanty" was finished, providing the first tangible presence of the institution in Fort Collins.